Badge UI design: Notification, count, and status patterns

 Ecommerce

-In most shopping apps Badges are used to display the number of products added to a cart:
+In most shopping apps Badges are used to display the number of products added to a cart.
+The App Store does the same thing with pending updates, capping the count so a long number never breaks the icon:

 Badge UI design exploration